Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-27-making-union-out-of-tuple.md

 ---
-title: Making union out of tuple in TypeScript
+title: Making union out of tuple
 date: "2021-04-27"
 description: Given the tuple, return a union of tuple elements
 labels: